Kay Summersby: Relationship with Eisenhower

 Field Marshal Bernard Law Montgomery wrote in his diary that Past Forgetting "should have never been written, it can do Eisenhower no good.
 If American generals were in the habit of dealing with women secretaries and drivers as Eisenhower did and others appear to have done if this book is true, then their characters slump in the eyes of the world.
 This book makes it clear that Eisenhower discussed with Kay Summersby, his woman car driver, his views on Generals under him, and disclosed to her the most secret matters; all this is now given to the public in her book.
 Her views on world figures are enlightening, since they are obviously Eisenhower's views."

 President Harry S. Truman reportedly told author Merle Miller that in 1945, Eisenhower asked permission from General George Marshall to divorce his wife to marry Summersby, but permission was refused.
 Truman also allegedly said he had the correspondence between Marshall and Eisenhower retrieved from the Army archives and destroyed.
-But Truman's account of the Summersby controversy has been rejected by most scholars.
-Historians say Truman had a mistaken recollection, and emphasise that Eisenhower had asked permission to bring his wife to England.
+However, Truman's account of the Summersby controversy has been rejected by most scholars.
+Historians say Truman had a mistaken recollection and emphasize that Eisenhower had asked permission to bring his wife to England.
 Others have speculated that Truman was not truthful about Eisenhower because of animosity between the two men that intensified during the Eisenhower presidency (Truman stated that Eisenhower did not invite him back to the White House during his administration).
 Historian Robert H. Ferrell stated he found that the tapes of Miller's interviews with Truman contain no mention whatever of Summersby, and concludes that Miller concocted the story.

 Eisenhower biographer Jean Edward Smith wrote, "Whether he and Kay were intimate remains a matter of conjecture.
 But there is no question they were in love."
 Smith accepted Miller's account because Garrett Mattingly, who as a naval officer in Washington censored outgoing cables, told a similar story to his Columbia University faculty colleagues in the early 1950s.
 Smith cited several other people who believed in or were told of the existence of an affair.
 Omar Bradley in his autobiography wrote that the two were in love and that "Their close relationship is quite accurately portrayed, so far as my personal knowledge extends, in Kay's second book, Past Forgetting".
+James Gavin wrote that when he asked Chicago Tribune reporter John Thompson during the war whether Eisenhower and Summersby were having an affair, Thompson replied "I have never before seen a chauffeur get out of a car and kiss the General good morning".